Skip to content

 kubectl apply -f https://storage.googleapis.com/knative-nightly/serving/latest/serving-hpa.yaml

-Knative supports automatically provisioning TLS certificates through cert-manager.
-Follow the documentation in Enabling automatic TLS certificate provisioning for more information.
+Knative supports encryption features through cert-manager.
+Follow the documentation in Serving encryption for more information.

 We use analytics and cookies to understand site traffic.
 Information about your use of our site is shared with Google for that purpose.
 Learn more.